nedbat/coveragepy/doc/config.rst

 ``omit`` (multi-string): a list of filename patterns, the files to leave out of reporting.
 See :ref:`source` for details.

+``partial_branches`` (multi-string): a list of regular expressions.
+Any line of code that matches one of these regexes is excused from being reported as a partial branch.
+More details are in :ref:`branch`.
+If you use this option, you are replacing all the partial branch regexes so you'll need to also supply the "pragma: no branch" regex if you still want to use it.

 ``precision`` (integer): the number of digits after the decimal point to display for reported coverage percentages.
 The default is 0, displaying